PabloBrewster/TEL/README.md

 # Transform - Extract - Load
-Deploys and executes a pipeline an Azure using Terraform and PowerShell.
-Reads synthetic data from a newly commissioned SQL Azure DB source and synchronizes changes to a CosmosDB NoSQL sink using Data Factory.
+Deploys and executes a pipeline an Azure using Terraform and PowerShell, reads synthetic data from a newly commissioned SQL Azure DB source and synchronizes changes to a CosmosDB NoSQL sink using Data Factory.

 Requirements
 1. Source Database: Deploy Azure SQL DB with the Change Data Capture feature Enabled